bzilaji/reviewApp/README.md

 Offline mode support:

-To support offline mode I enabled network caching.
-Unfortunatly the server doesn't support it so its pretty hacky and dangorous.
+To support offline mode, I enabled network caching.
+Unfortunately, the server doesn't support it, so it’s pretty hacky and dangerous.
 Either server should give support, or would need to find other solutions like storing in db.
 (Room)

 Downloading Pagination: